tureluren/refql/README.md

 export default refql;
 ```

-## Introspect database schema (PostgreSQL only, ran seperately from main project)
+## Introspect the database schema (PostgreSQL only; should be run separately from the main project)

 ```ts
 import refql from "./refql";